 - An overall approach towards SMEs, including start-ups and scale-ups, should involve LEs and cover the complete process: coaching (identifying value proposal), acceleration (validation of technology as to its business value), and investment (financial support so scale up and productize).
-CSAs or other measures could be employed to facilitate ecosystem development and validate such an approach, for example within lighthouse initiatives. - Attention should also be paid to attracting Corporate Venture Capital funds to invest in the ECS value chain or application domains, since SMEs participating in ECSEL calls should fit their investment portfolio.
-There are many large enterprises involved in ECSEL projects that have established CVCs.
-The opportunity to work with VCs and CVCs will be beneficial not only for start-ups but also for scale-ups and new product spin-offs established to mature and commercialise technology resulting from ECSEL projects.
+CSAs or other measures could be employed to facilitate ecosystem development and validate such an approach, for example within lighthouse initiatives. - Attention should also be paid to attracting Corporate Venture Capital funds to invest in the ECS value chain or application domains, since SMEs participating in collaborative ECS R&D&I calls should fit their investment portfolio.
+There are many large enterprises involved in those calls that have established CVCs.
+The opportunity to work with VCs and CVCs will be beneficial not only for start-ups but also for scale-ups and new product spin-offs established to mature and commercialise technology resulting from collaborative ECS R&D&I programmes.